podferry/Support/FAQ.md

 ### ***Why the subscription count discrepancy in PodFerry?***
 The settings page accurately reflects the total number of subscriptions stored and accessible by your account.
 The subscription count in the player might be influenced by factors like free subscription tier, resource limitations aimed at optimizing service for all users or third party CORS policy limitations".

+### ***Why is there a sync quota, even for contributors?***
+Contributors are not subject to a quota.
+Switching from free to contributor may require a full AntennaPod sync, forcing retrieval of all accessible subscriptions.

 ### ***What apps and protocols are compatible with PodFerry?***
 PodFerry is compatible with gPodder.net protocol v2.
 It has been tested with AntennaPod, but compatibility with other gPodder clients or older protocol versions have not been verified.
 There are no plans to support other variations.
 For desktop listening, complementary to AntennaPod mobile app, you may use the [web player](https://www.podferry.com/dashboard/player) that works in any browser.

 ## Account
 ### ***Why hasn't my plan changed?***